-We invite you to join our community of people with Down syndrome, parents, family, friends, caregivers, professionals, practitioners, researchers and organizations dedicated to improving quality of life for people with Down syndrome.
+We invite you to join our community - parents, family, friends, caregivers, professionals, practitioners, researchers and organizations - dedicated to improving the quality of life for people with Down syndrome.

 Down Syndrome Pregnancy, Human Development Institute at the University of Kentucky